 - What is the cost for a stall?
 Is it going to be worthwhile?

 - Check the Market’s terms and conditions.
-If there aren’t any, be wary.
+If there are not any, be wary.

 - Is the market purely for arts and crafts?
 Is it a trash and treasure market combined with crafts?
 Generally, buyers expect markets to offer cheaper prices.
-Be prepared to barter with your customers and to bring your prices down if you’re at a carboot sale or trash and treasure type market.
+Be prepared to barter with your customers and to bring your prices down if you are at a car boot sale or trash and treasure type market.

 - Night markets v. day markets?
 Which ones suits you best?
 Which ones will most likely attract your target market?